slugb0t/llm-readme-comparisons/README.md

 ## Limitations

 Due to the free tier limitations, long README files may not be fully processed by the AI models causing some sections to be truncated.
 This is a limitation of the token count in the free tier of the AI models.
+Note: The frontend interfaces provide a copy button that copies the content in raw markdown format.

 ## Results